 What it means in practice

-For this reason, automated testing with AI means immediate feedback on code changes.
+For this reason, AI testing tools deliver immediate feedback on code changes, helping developers resolve issues faster.
 This is exactly the thing that helps developers fix issues promptly, reducing the cost and time associated with defect resolution.

-Accelerated testing cycles mean new features and updates reach customers sooner.
+With AI testing tools, accelerated testing cycles mean new features and updates reach customers sooner, without compromising quality.
 Deloitte calculated that companies that adopted only GenAI tools are saving up to 20 minutes per day per employee.

 Further calculations are easy as pie: with median dev salary in the US and only 5% productivity improvement, with about 1.8M developers in the country, the savings can hit USD 12B annually.
 Imagine what special testing tools can do.